 This “thoughtful and illuminating” (The New York Times) work of music journalism is an unforgettable, fascinating, and unexpected account of one of the most performed and beloved songs in pop history—Leonard Cohen’s heartrending “Hallelujah.”

 How did one obscure song become an international anthem for human triumph and tragedy, a song each successive generation seems to feel they have discovered and claimed as uniquely their own?
 Celebrated music journalist Alan Light follows the improbable journey of “Hallelujah” straight to the heart of popular culture.

-Alan Light has been one of America’s leading music journalists for the past twenty years.
-He was a writer at Rolling Stone, founding music editor and editor-in-chief of Vibe, and editor-in-chief of Spin magazine.
-He has been a contributor to The New Yorker, GQ, Entertainment Weekly, Elle, and Mother Jones.
-He is the author of The Skills to Pay the Bills, an oral history of the Beastie Boys; The Holy or the Broken: Leonard Cohen, Jeff Buckley, and the Unlikely Ascent of “Hallelujah”; and cowriter of the New York Times bestselling memoir by Gregg Allman, My Cross to Bear.
+Alan Light is one of America’s leading music journalists and is the cohost of the daily music talk show Debatable on SiriusXM.
+He was a senior writer at Rolling Stone, founding music editor and editor-in-chief of Vibe, and editor-in-chief of Spin.
+He is a frequent contributor to The New York Times, The Wall Street Journal, and Esquire, among other publications.
+Alan is the author of Let’s Go Crazy: Prince and the Making of Purple Rain; biographies of Johnny Cash, Nina Simone, and the Beastie Boys; and was the cowriter of New York Times bestselling memoirs by Gregg Allman and Peter Frampton.